likearollinson/readme-creator-node-js/README.md

 ## Motivation

-The goal of this project is to showcase the power of inquirer npm and create a full README file using the prompts filled in by the user in the terminal.
+The goal of this project is to showcase the power of Inquirer npm package and create a full README file using the prompts filled in by the user in the terminal.

 #### Technologies

 - Javascript
 - node.js
-- Inquirer NPM
+- Inquirer NPM Package

 ## Functionality